 Social interaction can be particularly challenging for some autistic people and often doesn’t come naturally.
 Girls will often learn to teach themselves by observing behaviours.
 They may mimic others, use pre-prepared phrases or stories in conversations.
 Copying body language like eye contact is a typical when masking.
 If masking is done well it is impossible for others to see that the person is masking.

 This post on the art of masking and women with autism from Tiimo is very helpful.
+Another great post on masking from Tourette Tales.

 The Coke Bottle Effect